MichaelRCruz/silicon-beach/act-i/the-painting.md

 ## Summary

-The curves of the painting sing.
-The song is a reflection of human sophistication.
-The melody emotes a feeling of love and grace.
-If nostalgia is not felt, then timeless is an emotion that tells the truth told by omission.
-The painting has no lights of electricity.
-That is it.
+If nostalgia is not felt, then timeless is a word that tells the truth untold by omission.